 Suppose you’re paying 22% interest on a credit card and owe $7500 in total.
-You can transfer $7500 to a card with 0% interest rate.
-This means you don’t have to pay 22% interest rate anymore.
+You can transfer $7500 to a card with a 0% interest rate.
+This means you don’t have to pay a 22% interest rate anymore.
 This is your total savings.
-Just pay off the outstanding balance within 21 months and you’ll be debt free.
+Just pay off the outstanding balance within 21 months and you’ll be debt-free.

 Some credit card companies allow you to transfer auto loan balances, student loans, mortgage, and small business loans to a credit card.
-This is even a better news.
+This is even a piece of better news.

 If you want to get a refund from the credit card issuer, then just do one thing.
 Submit your claim with an ad proving the better deal within the specified time.

-5. Car rental insurance: Usually, you have to shed between $20 and $29 for the car rental insurance policies.
-This means you have to pay minimum $140 for a week.
-However, if you book with a credit card, you may not have to spend a penny for the coverage.
+5. Car rental insurance: Usually, you have to shed between $20 and $29 for car rental insurance policies.
+This means you have to pay a minimum of $140 for a week.
+However, if you book with a credit card, you may not have to spend a penny on the coverage.

 Several credit cards offer insurance against rental car theft or damage.
 Though coverage usually doesn’t cover personal injury, liability, American Express cards give a paid insurance option.
 If you opt for the premium rental protection, then you’ll get the coverage for rental car damage.
 This includes coverage for death or personal injury.

 Next time you rent a car, decline the rental coverage offered by the car rental agency.
 Use your credit card to pay for your rental.
 But there are a few credit cards that waive the foreign transaction fee on international financial transactions.

 6. Purchase via online discount mall: This helps you save money on flowers, dining, and movie tickets.
 Just do a little bit of planning ahead, find out which retailers offer discounts, and then make a purchase.